Frequently Asked Questions

 Tuition is approximately $1000 per credit, and there are 69 required graduate credits and 38 prerequisite credits that must be fulfilled.

 For up-to-date information and details, please see Drexel Central.

 Is financial aid available?

 Our program offers Graduate Assistantships each term that are selected by the faculty.
 A full assistantship covers tuition plus a small stipend and requires students to work 20 hours per week as faculty support or teaching assistant.
 A half assistantship covers 4.5 credits of tuition, and requires 10 hours per week of work.
 Assistantships are awarded after the second term in the program.

-The University awards incoming graduate students who have an undergraduate GPA above 3.4 a Dean’s Fellowship which reduces tuition by approximately 25%.
+The University awards incoming graduate students who have an undergraduate GPA above 3.4 a Dean’s Fellowship which reduces tuition by up to 25%.
 Students are required to be enrolled in at least 9 credits per term, maintain a 3.0 GPA, and matriculate within 5 years to receive the Dean’s Fellowship.
 Fellowships are awarded upon acceptance into the program.
 Student’s cannot receive both a Graduate Assistantship and a Dean’s Fellowship.

 Outside scholarships are an excellent way to help reduce the need to work and/or borrow student loans while at Drexel.
 Most of these are posted online and faculty make an effort to notify students as these opportunities arise.
 One online resources is: https://www.raise.me/scholarship/majors/interior_design